bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 }
 ```

-What we need, is
-1. a make_type_erased "thing" that supports
+What we need, is a make_type_erased "thing" that supports typerased_downcast.
-2. a typerased_downcast, based on that "things" implementation

 Next time, we will show, how we tackeled that problem.

-PS: "Rust" also has to settle this topic, [see here]: https://github.com/rust-lang/rust/issues/65991
-PPS: It seems to us, that in "Rust" in "upcast" is in the other direction as usualy in "c++".
-With "upcast" they mean to cast to a more detailt "trait".